 With the convergence of technology, sanitisation requirements are becoming increasingly complex.
-For example, some televisions and even electronic whiteboards now contain non-volatile media.
+For example, some televisions and even electronic whiteboards now contain non volatile media.

-When sanitising and disposing of ICT equipment, it is the storage media component of the equipment which must be sanitised.
+When sanitising and disposing of ICT equipment, it is the storage media component of the equipment that must be sanitised.

 Disposal of ICT equipment can also include recycling, reusing or donating ICT equipment.
 Media typically found in ICT equipment includes:

-- electrostatic memory devices such as laser printer cartridges, MFD and Multifunction Printers (MFP) - non-volatile magnetic memory such as hard disks and solid state drives - non-volatile semiconductor memory such as flash cards - volatile memory such as RAM sticks.
+- electrostatic memory devices, such as laser printer cartridges used in Multifunction Device (MFD) and Multifunction Printers (MFP) - non-volatile magnetic memory, such as hard disks and solid state drives - non-volatile semiconductor memory, such as flash cards - volatile memory, such as RAM sticks.